 Goodman, J 1997, 'New deals and privatising unemployment in Australia', Australian Journal of Political Economy, vol. 40, pp. 27-43.

 Goodman, J 1997, 'Problems of economic integration and politics in Ireland: Southern perspectives', Irish Journal of Sociology, vol. 7, pp. 29-52.

 Goodman, J 1997, 'The EU: reconstituting democracy?', Contemporary European Studies Association of Australia Review, vol. 18, pp. 4-18.

 Goodman, J 1995, 'The European Union: towards a politics of "movement"?', Via Europa, no. September, pp. 23-43.

 translated into six languages

-Goodman, J. 2017, 'Social Movement Participation and Climate Change' in Van Storch, H. & Beck, S. (eds), Oxford Research Encyclopedia of Climate Science, Oxford University Press, Oxford, pp. 1-33.View/Download from: UTS OPUS or Publisher's site
+Goodman, J 2017, 'Social Movement Participation and Climate Change' in Van Storch, H & Beck, S (eds), Oxford Research Encyclopedia of Climate Science, Oxford University Press, Oxford, pp. 1-33.View/Download from: Publisher's site

 Climate change is often said to herald the anthropocene, where humans become active participants in the remaking of global geology.
 The corollary of the wide acceptance of a geological anthropocene is the emergence of a new form of self-aware climate agency.
 With awareness comes blame, invoking responsibility for action.
 What kind of social action arises from climate agency has become the critical question of our era.
 In the context of climate deterioration, the prevalence of inaction is itself an exercise of agency, creating in its path new fields of social struggle.
 The opening sphere of climate agency has the effect of subsuming other fields, reconfiguring established categories of human justice and ethical well-being.
 In this respect we can think of climate agency as having a distinctive, even revolutionary logic, which remains emergent, enveloping multiple aspects of social action.